utiasDSL/mobile_manipulation_central/README.md

 The Ridgeback is currently running Ubuntu 20.04 on its onboard computer.
 The UR10 is running firmware version 3.15.

+## Documentation

+Manuals and datasheets, as well as other documents, can be found in the `docs` directory.

 ## Installation and setup